unreal55/mtouch-quiz/readme.txt

 I don't know.
 Ask me.
 Perhaps if it seems useful to a large number of people, I can find a way to make it do this or that.

-= Where can I get more help or get a question answered? = Go to the plugin website and contact me using the methods listed there.
+= Where can I get more help or get a question answered? = Go to the plugin website at http://gmichaelguy.com/quizplugin/ and contact me using the methods listed there.